Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Evaluation

 \subsection{Automotive Electronic Control Unit}

 Our example use case for UDS is an automotive electronic control unit (ECU) from a major European Tier-1 supplier running in a vehicle from a Chinese car manufacturer.
 The model was learned via LearnLib using the TTT algorithm with a minimum input trace length of 20 symbols, a maximum of 50, and 50 random walks as equivalence oracle.
-Figure \ref{fig:UDSModel} shows the annotated Mealy machine (using the CPM in Table \ref{tab:propUDS}) of this ECU.
+We received an 8 state Mealy machine, which was annotated to an AMM (see Figure \ref{fig:UDSModel}) using the CPM in Table \ref{tab:propUDS}) of this ECU.

-We subsequently use the properties from Section \ref{sec:check:rules} to check the model for security properties, along with the CPM for UDS (Section \ref{sec:check:rules:UDS}).
-We could verify P\ref{prop:auth} .
+Automatically translating the AMM into Rebeca (see the Listings in \ref{sec:AppB} for parts of the model code for the environment, the system agent, and the property file respectively), we subsequently use the properties from Section \ref{sec:check:rules} to check the model for security properties, along with the CPM mentioned above.
+We could verify P\ref{prop:auth}.
 For P\ref{prop:conf}, we lack the knowledge which memory areas are actually protected.
 However, it is well known that the CAN bus (over which UDS communication runs) is completely unencrypted, while principally critical (safety) data can be exchanged~\cite{wolf_secure_2006}.
 Therefore, R\ref{req:conf} is not met by the protocol itself, regardless of any implementation.
 To test P\ref{prop:priv}, we lack a higher layer security access.
 However, scrutinizing critical functions (\textit{RequestDownload}), we saw P\ref{prop:priv} to hold, as it were not possible to trigger with our current security level.
-P\ref{prop:key} was found to be violated\footnote{According to the standard, wrong key should not be acknowledged, even though a wrong key does not mean the security level must be locked (de-authentication)~\cite{international_organization_for_standardization_road_2020}.}, as in the (authenticated) state S6 (see Figure \ref{fig:UDSModel}), the system accepts a wrong key\footnote{An issue known to us from previous works~\cite{ebrahimiSystematicApproachAutomotive2023}.}.
+P\ref{prop:key} was found to be violated.
+In the authenticated state S5 (see the transition in red in Figure \ref{fig:UDSModel}), the system accepts a wrong key\footnote{An issue known to us from previous works~\cite{ebrahimiSystematicApproachAutomotive2023}.} with a success return code.
+According to the standard, wrong key should not be acknowledged, even though a wrong key does not mean the security level must be locked (de-authentication)~\cite{international_organization_for_standardization_road_2020}.
+For the testing step, the learned input trace of S5 and a wrong key input can be applied to the system using the automata learning adapter class.
+We omitted this step, since this is a known issue on this device, so we can be sure this is not a false positive.
+As a summary, we can state that the examined ECU only fulfills two out of four tested security requirements.